LPRivest/simple-spark-pipeline/README.md

 ## Structure
 - `src/pipeline.py` - main pipeline
 - `tests/test_pipeline.py` - unit + integration tests
-- `requirements.txt` - packages for local runs
+- `requirements.txt` - packages for local runs (packages should also be reflected in the Dockerfile)
 - `Dockerfile` - used to run everything in a container
 - `config.yaml` - contains paths and names for reusability
 - `/data/raw_zone/` - Folder where the input file should be set